KTD-prototype/open_abcrover/README.md

 Furthermore, you can enable **TURBO** mode to raise the maximum speed up to **4 km/h** , by pressing A button.

-Buttion assignment and labels are according to joystick I used : [Locitech F710](https://www.logitechg.com/en-us/products/gamepads/f710-wireless-gamepad.940-000117.html) with **X-Input** mode.
+Button assignment and labels are according to joystick I used : [Locitech F710](https://www.logitechg.com/en-us/products/gamepads/f710-wireless-gamepad.940-000117.html) with **X-Input** mode.

 ### Nodes